 In line with most previous research on the impact of the ethnic composition of the neighbourhood and support for the radical right, we operationalized exposure to asylum seekers as relative group size, in this case, the number of asylum seekers per 1,000 neighbourhood residents.
 For crisis centres, our exposure measure refers to the average number of asylum seekers for the days that the centre housed asylum seekers.
 To try to capture the time heterogeneity in exposure to asylum seekers housed in crisis centres, we multiplied the number of days asylum seekers were housed in each crisis centre (range: 1 - 41) with the number of asylum seekers at that specific day (range: 20 – 420).
 To take into account differences in neighbourhood size, this score was divided by the number of neighbourhood residents (per 1,000).
 The Spearman’s rho statistic between the original exposure measure and this alternative operationalization was .53.
 The alternative operationalization of exposure to asylum seekers in crisis centres did not reach significance in our additional analyses (Table A3, Appendix).
-This may indicate that exposure to more asylum seekers is more likely to fuel support for the radical right but that longer exposure to asylum seekers may dampen this effect, possibly due to a familiarization process (cf. Lubbers et al. 2006).
+This may indicate that exposure to more asylum seekers is more likely to fuel support for the radical right but that longer exposure to asylum seekers may dampen this effect, possibly due to a familiarization process [55].
 In line with this idea, we observe that the estimated impact of the number of days asylum seekers were housed in crisis centres on PVV support was negative (b=-0.113; se=0.043), and, once we control for differences in time use between crisis centres, our original exposure measure becomes stronger (b=0.64; se=0.025; Table A3, Appendix).
 Binary exposure measures (yes/no increase in asylum seekers) did not reach significance (Table A3, Appendix).
 This operationalization of exposure may simply be too blunt and our non-significant findings may indicate that it is not so much whether asylum seekers were housed in one’s neighbourhood but about how many asylum seekers entered the neighbourhood.

 As stated above, because people sign up for the 1VOP online panel of their own, there is a self-selection bias in the sample of our respondents.
 As a robustness check we repeated our fixed effects analysis on a weighted sample (based on sex, age and educational level).
 For this weighted sample, we find that both exposure to asylum seekers in temporary ASCs and crisis ASCs is related to an increase in support for the PVV (Table A3 and A4, Appendix).